By Victoria Page

 From personal experience, I know that I wouldn’t have expected certain retailers I love to participate in Cyber Monday if it weren’t for their reminders across the web and social media.
 My checking account balance the week after Thanksgiving is proof that those reminders turned into purchases.

-To reiterate the importance of mobile-friendly sites: all of my purchases were made in bed from my phone.
+To reiterate the importance of mobile-friendly sites: I made all of my purchases in bed from my phone.

 Facebook is currently the most effective social media platform for driving E-Commerce sales.
 Advertise effectively by targeting the right audience, which Facebook makes easy.

 #3.
 Pop-ups don’t have to be annoying.

 A pop-up ad is actually a great way to advertise a short term promotion.
 People are expecting to see advertised deals at this time of year.
 This way, consumers don’t have to seek out Cyber Monday promotions on a website—they can automatically appear on the home page and are viewed before anything else: